polyaxon/polyaxon/docs/configuration/custom-data-storage.md

 ## Default behaviour

-When the user does not provide any data configuration, the default behaviour is to use a local path on the host node for data, this decision allows Polyaxon deployment to work in all cases without raising any errors.
+When the user does not provide any data configuration, the default behaviour is to use a local path on the host node for data, this behaviour allows Polyaxon deployment to finish successfully cases without raising any errors.

 Often times this default value is sufficient for users who are just trying the platform, and don't want to deal with configuration steps.